tolkinovmuhammadkodir-prog/pcb-defect-detector/README.md

 ## Limitations & Future Work

 - Multi-camera re-identification (design above) not yet implemented.
-- `spur` and `open_circuit` remain the weakest classes — targeted data augmentation or additional training epochs weighted toward these classes is a concrete next step.
+- `spur` and `open_circuit` remain the weakest detection classes — targeted data augmentation or additional training epochs weighted toward these classes is a concrete next step.
+- The higher ID-switch rate on YOLOv8s versus YOLOv8n is a real, measured finding but not yet root-caused — a deeper investigation (e.g. checking whether switches correlate with the extra classes YOLOv8s detects) would strengthen the explanation offered above.
 - Not validated for real production QC use — a research/portfolio project, not a certified inspection system.